10 Common Misconceptions & Errors in Treating Asthma

 Many asthmatics with 'clear lung fields' on exam in

-fact have bad lungs, with wheezes heard only at
+fact have wheezes that are claerly heard only at

 the end of a forced exhalation.